ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 then measuring the return on ad spend isn’t difficult.

-However, tracking it isn’t as straight forward as it should be in most cases.
-This really boils down to a separation in the major KPIs and the systems that report those.
+However, tracking it isn’t as straightforward as it should be in most cases.
+This boils down to separating the major KPIs and the systems that report those.

 The major KPIs are:

-And here lies the problem--reporting on the ad spend, cost per lead and quantity of leads typically happens within the ad platform itself.
+And here lies the problem—reporting on ad spend, cost per lead, and quantity of leads typically happens within the ad platform itself.

 Because this is disconnected between two different systems, you’d have to continually get that data and put it into another reporting tool, either manually or through an API.